vsTerminus/Goose/README.md

 - https://discordapp.com/oauth2/authorize?client_id=231059560977137664&scope=bot&permissions=536890368

 I have also created a [public discord server](https://discord.gg/FuKTcHF) you can use to monitor development progress, ask questions, request features, and so on.
-Feel free to join if you are interested.
-Feel free to share this invite link wherever you like.
+Feel free to join and share this invite link wherever you like.

 - https://discord.gg/FuKTcHF